Sealab 2020: Parody follow-up

 Sealab 2020 was parodied by the Cartoon Network/Adult Swim show Sealab 2021, which aired from December 21, 2000 to April 24, 2005.

 Home media

 On May 22, 2012, Warner Archive released Sealab 2020: The Complete Series on DVD in region 1 as part of their Hanna-Barbera Classic Collection.
-Although promoted as 'The Complete Series', the DVD consists only of the thirteen aired episodes and does not include Episodes 14 and 15 that were unaired.
 This is a manufacture-on-demand (MOD) release, available exclusively through Warner's online store and Amazon.com.

 The pilot episode "Deep Threat" is included in the Warner Bros.
 Saturday Morning Cartoons: 1970s Vol. 2 DVD set.

 Print media

 The fanzine Lancelot Link Fan World, published by Cornell Kimball, often covered Sealab 2020.